How having a baby changes your body: what to do about it.

 Carrying a baby for nine months puts a strain on many parts of your body.
 After birth, the most significant changes are going to be in your abdomen.
 You’ll notice a lingering baby belly, a swelling that could be pronounced or slight at your midsection.
 Stretch marks are common, although yours may not be pronounced if you used moisturizer on a regular basis and didn’t gain that much weight.
 Your abdomen won’t be as tight as it used to be.
 You could also find yourself dealing with diastasis recti.

 It’s a condition in which the muscles of your abdominal wall separate.
 If you were to look at a diagram, it will look like a line went down the middle of your abdomen and your abdominal muscles split apart.
 If it doesn’t correct itself, you could be faced with pelvic floor problems, back pain, and incontinence.
+To help you manage these conditions on a regular basis, make sure you have the right kind of protection, such as adult absorbent underwear.
 You’ll also have a pronounced belly that lingers.
 You can resolve this problem by doing exercises that target this condition.
 You should not do crunches or sit-ups.
 These exercises will only make matters worse.

 Your breasts will be bigger